hackkerala/hhkweb/README.md

 # hhkweb

-A web platform to connect hackers, organizers and sponsors to improve the experience of hackathons organized in Kerala.
+A web platform to connect hackers, organizers, and sponsors to improve the experience of hackathons organized in Kerala.

 ## Goals